IJustNeedOffsets/iOS-AppPatcher/README.md

 # Credits
 Me [https://twitter.com/IUnl0ck1?s=09]
-To get credited make any changes/improvements or share knowledge which is useful for AppPatcher.
+To get a credit/special thanks make any changes/improvements or share knowledge which is useful for AppPatcher.
 (About iOS in gernal)